GenomicsAotearoa/metagenomics_summer_school/materials/day3/ex10_refining_bins.md

 ### Project a *t-SNE* and examine bin clusters

-We can not use these files in `VizBin` to curate the contigs in our bins.
+We can now use these files in `VizBin` to curate the contigs in our bins.
 We will load and view the data in a few different steps.

 #### Loading the input files